kinwahlai/kinwahlai.github.io/_posts/blog/2015-07-12-auto-login-grails-functional-test.md

 I set on a quest to reduce the Grails cucumber/functional test time, I noticed there are a lot of login and logout actions.
 These 2 actions seem very simple and cheap, but it will be very costly when you have many cases/scenarios and involving a few clicks on the Geb Page every time.

-So i ask myself what i want?
-And my answer is "I wish i can do like given user already login to the system, then i can straight away perform the test i want and not distracted by the login steps."
-I tried to understand from the team, why must we logout for every test?
+I wish the test in future can be simpler like this; Given user already login to the system, then i can straight away perform the test i want and not distracted by the login steps.
+For the logout part, I tried to understand from the team, why must we logout for every test?
 Their answer is not really a must but it helps to ensure that no residual effect from previous test.

 ### What are my options?